Epidemiology of Acute Myocardial Infarction (AMI) and unmet medical needs

 Myocardial regeneration – Such imaging technique using labeled products like glucose and ammonium allow the quantification of functional recovery (regeneration of myocardial tissue) and also the revascularization of myocardium after cell graft.

 The goal of the EXCELLENT – Expanded Cell Endocardiac Transplantation – multicentric controlled phase I/IIb clinical trial (EXCELLENT study, ClinicalTrials.gov.
-Identifier: NCT02669810) is to evaluate the safety and efficacy of autologous PB- CD34+ stem cells expanded in vitro with our proprietary StemXpand® Automated Process (Saucourt et al. 2019, Hénon et al 2022) and injected in patients with a recent AMI and a LVEF below 50%.The expanded cells, ProtheraCytes®, have the same properties as native CD34+ cells.
-Based on 44 patients, the clinical trial is currently ongoing in both France and UK for patients who have suffered from an AMI Protheracytes®:
+Identifier: NCT02669810) is to evaluate the safety and efficacy of autologous PB- CD34+ stem cells expanded in vitro with our proprietary StemXpand® Automated Process1,2 and injected in patients with a recent AMI and a LVEF below 50%.The expanded cells, ProtheraCytes®, have the same properties as native CD34+ cells.

 Patients pathway